 Sometimes, says Gracie, it’s a simple fix to calm down the nervous system and increase the “yin,” or inward, feminine energy, of the body through nutrition, acupuncture, and a bedtime ritual.

-Other times, says Gracie, the solution might be more involved and include reducing the "yang," or excess heat, in the body—or what's known as "deficient heat" associated with menopausal hot flashes or excessive intake of spicy foods, vaping, nicotine, narcotics, or alcohol.
+Other times, says Gracie, the solution might be more involved and include reducing the “yang,” or excess heat, in the body—or what’s known as “deficient heat” associated with menopausal hot flashes or excessive intake of spicy foods, vaping, nicotine, narcotics, or alcohol.
 (Learn about the sleep and health benefits of cupping.)

 What are the other health benefits of acupuncture?